Dane County Wisconsin assistance programs.

 Financial assistance may also be offered for Dane County families who need help moving due to domestic violence, unexpected bills such as car repair or out of pocket medical, unusually high energy bills, or a reduction in child support income.
 Emergency rental assistance can be available for the unemployed or people who have had a reduction in hours or whose position was eliminated.

 Other resources offered by the county include burial or Cremation Expense assistance for the indigent.
 Individuals can apply for government programs such as BadgerCare Plus (BC+) Program or the Wisconsin Shares Child Care Subsidy Program.
 Job centers are available as well.
 Also apply for programs such as Medicaid or Food Stamps at the Dane County Human Services Office.
 Address is 1819 Aberg Ave, Madison, WI 53704.
-Call (888) 794-5556, or find more information.
+Call (888) 794-5556, or find more information on Dane county public assistance.

 Emergency rent help, along with other housing services, is provided to tenants facing eviction in Dane County.
 Agencies will receive government grants that are used for a security deposit or back rent, and other organizations will try to mediate a dispute or refer clients to low income housing.
 Get a listing of all non-profit Dane County rent assistance agencies.

 The Salvation Army (phone number (608) 256-2321) administers a variety of programs.
 Among other options, they provides emergency rent help, shelter, food aid, personal/infant care items, funds for paying utility and heating bills, and transportation for homeless and low-income persons who live in rural Dane County Wisconsin area.
-Click here for information.
+There are also free Christmas toys, winter jackets, hats, and school supply programs.
+Click here for information on Salvation Army assistance in Dane County.

 Madison Wisconsin based Evangel Life Center at (608) 222-4900.
 They provide funds to help with medical and dental bills, rent assistance programs, grants for paying energy bills, transportation assistance, and other programs.